Prajwal5180/Defender-for-Cloud/modules/module0-preparing-the-environment.md

-# Module A – 1.
-Enabling Microsoft Defender for Cloud and Get the status of the Defender coverage on the subscription and the workspace
+# Exercide 1 – Enabling Microsoft Defender for Cloud and Get the status of the Defender coverage on the subscription and the workspace

 ### Task 1: Enabling Microsoft Defender for Cloud (Read-Only)